-LEE member Samantha Ellison works as a Public Policy Fellow for the Boston Public Schools Office of Equity.
+LEE member Samantha Ellison worked as a Public Policy Fellow for the Boston Public Schools Office of Equity.

 Thank you for taking the time to share a bit of your leadership journey!
 Please share a bit of your LEE member journey.